perfsonar/perfsonar-dev-tools/README.md

 # Development Tools for perfSONAR Developers

-This directory contains standard client-side hooks for use with perfSONAR Git repositories.

 ## Git Branch Closer

 The `close-branch` program is used on release to prepare for